RattleyCooper/Oyster/README.md

 Start `server.py` from the command line.
 Here are the keyword arguments used for `server.py`:

 ```
-host
+host - Host IP address.
-port
+port - Host port.
-recv_size
+recv_size - Buffer size for receiving and sending data.
-listen
+listen - Maximum number of queued connections.
-bind_retry
+bind_retry - How many times to retry binding the socket to the port.
 ```

 ### Example

-All of the arguments provided below are the defaults
+All of the arguments provided below are the defaults except `host`, which is a blank string as the default.

 ```
 python3 server.py host=0.0.0.0 port=6667 recv_size=1024 listen=10 bind_retry=5